VenkataVardineni/text2video/README.md

 ### 4. Example Prompts

-Tested prompts that work well:
+Top 3 performing prompts (by CLIP score):
+- "A dog running in the grass" (CLIP: 0.2131) ⭐ Best
+- "A man talking to the camera" (CLIP: 0.2123)
 - "A person playing a guitar" (CLIP: 0.2039)
-- "A man talking to the camera" (CLIP: 0.2123)
-- "A dog running in the grass" (CLIP: 0.2131)
-- "A baby crawling on the floor" (CLIP: 0.1704)

 ## Model Architecture Details